Solar Panel Cell Types Explained: Mono, PERC, TOPCon, and N-Type

 PERC: the technology that dominated 2016–2023

 PERC stands for Passivated Emitter and Rear Cell.
 It adds a passivation layer to the back of a standard monocrystalline cell, which reduces the recombination of electrons at the rear surface — a significant source of efficiency loss.
-PERC cells typically achieve 20–21.5% module efficiency and carry performance warranties guaranteeing less than 0.5–0.55% annual degradation.
+PERC modules typically achieve around 20–21.5% efficiency and carry performance warranties guaranteeing roughly 0.45–0.55% annual degradation source.
 They are a P-type technology (boron-doped silicon), which is relevant because P-type cells are more susceptible to light-induced degradation (LID) in their first months of operation.

 PERC is a mature, well-proven technology.
 It is still a perfectly sound choice, particularly if cost is a priority — PERC panels typically cost a little less per watt than TOPCon equivalents.
 Several reputable manufacturers (Jinko, LONGi, Canadian Solar) still offer PERC lines alongside their TOPCon ranges.